Lumpenproletariat: Other uses

 Robert Ritter, the head of Nazi Germany's efforts to track the genealogies of the Romani, considered them a "highly inferior Lumpenproletariat" as they were "parasites who lacked ambition and many of them had become habitual criminals."
 The Romani were seen in post-World War II communist-ruled eastern and central Europe as an example of the lumpenproletariat and were, therefore, subject to an aggressive policy of assimilation.

 Ken Gelder noted that in cultural studies, subcultures are "often positioned outside of class, closer in kind to Marx's lumpenproletariat, lacking social consciousness, self-absorbed or self-interested, at a distance from organised or sanctioned forms of labour, and so on."

 Ukrainian historian Volodymyr Kravchenko describes the titushky, pro–Viktor Yanukovych provocateurs active during the Euromaidan protests of 2013–14, as "lumpen elements".

-Another active user of lumpenproletariat was the Sociologist Mark Traugott who used the term within three publications.
-Herein Traugott unveiled a detailed study from official records of the composition of the proletariat and the lumpenproletariat in Paris, France during the June 1848 resurrection wherein he found no essential difference between the two contending groups - the proletariat and the lumpenproletariat - and also no difference between these two groups and the general composition of the population of Paris.
-Upon finding this empirical study, the 1996 student confirmed that the proletariat and the lumpenproletariat were both two historical classes situated within the non-historical working class, and likely asked himself since the concept's creators saw two historical classes within the ahistorical working class, one with class consciousness and the other with obedience consciousness, then there might also be more than just those two historical classes; so he speculated that the non-historical working class may have also included a 3rd historical class, the religiousproletariat, bound to a religious consciousness, and maybe a 4th class, the rightsproletariat, bound to maintaining a human rights consciousness, and perhaps a 5th historical class, the ecoproletariat, bound to maintaining an environmental consciousness.